La Crosse, Wisconsin: Education

 The La Crosse area is served by the School District of La Crosse, which as of 2022, had a total enrollment of 6,139 students.
 As of 2021, the district had 16 separate facilities, providing 20 elementary, middle, high, and charter school programs.
 A 2021 proposal to consolidate the district's largest high schools, Central High School and Logan High School, in a new facility was voted down in a district-wide referendum in November 2022.

 Catholic private schools in La Crosse include La Crosse Aquinas Catholic Schools, a Roman Catholic school district affiliated with the Diocese of La Crosse, which includes Aquinas High School and Aquinas Middle School.
-Another Roman Catholic school, the Providence Academy, is has no affiliation with the diocese.
+Another Roman Catholic school, Providence Academy, has no affiliation with the diocese.

 Lutheran private schools in La Crosse include First Lutheran School, Immanuel Lutheran School, and Mt.
 Calvary-Grace Lutheran School, which are part of the La Crosse Area Lutheran Schools organization and affiliated with the Wisconsin Evangelical Lutheran Synod.
 The region's largest Lutheran high school, Luther High School is located in Onalaska, Wisconsin.

 La Crosse is the home of three regional colleges and universities: the University of Wisconsin–La Crosse, a public university; Western Technical College a public community college; and Viterbo University, a private Roman Catholic institution.
 The Health Science Center is a combined effort of all the La Crosse medical centers, universities, and government agencies with a goal of advancing students in the medical fields.

 Media

+Code Blue Cam is a YouTube channel founded in 2021 that publishes police bodycam footage taken in the city.